-Socio-ecological systems (SeS) share similarities with the domain of susbtance use, as both encompass multiple disciplines and are well-suited for the application of ontologies in structural modeling and in conjunction with ABMs, as suggested in a recent paper by Gotts et al. (2019).
+Socio-ecological systems (SeS) share similarities with the domain of susbtance use, as both encompass multiple disciplines and are well suited for the application of ontologies in structural modeling and in conjunction with ABMs, as suggested in a recent paper by Gotts et al. (2019).
 The authors propose the use of four distinct ontologies: System, model, project, and representation.
-Similarly to our approach, these ontologies aim to bridge the concepts of ABM and the conceptual representation of a domain of discourse.
-Our approach follows a similar approach, in addition to adopting ideas from Thórisson et al. (2016) as well, who proposed separating expert-level ontologies from user-level ontologies, demonstrating a combination of version-control and meta-ontologies to keep track of the evolution and drift of sub-ontological.
+These ontologies are designed to bridge the concepts of ABMs and the conceptual representation of a domain of discourse, which is similar to our approach.
+Additionally, we incorporate ideas from Thórisson et al. (2016), who proposed the separation of expert-level ontologies to keep track of the evolution and drift of sub-ontologies.

 Our system ontology is designed to capture entities, relationships, and processes present in a specific part of the world, drawing upon defined terms from the project ontology.
-The model ontology, is intended to capture the different models considered for the same system, at different levels of detail, or capturing distinct views.
+The model ontology is intended to capture the different models considered for the same system at different levels of detail, or distinct perspectives.

-The primary distinction between the approach proposed by e.g. Gotts et al. 2019 and our own lies in the number and combination of ontologies employed.
-In our approach a separate ontology is used for the domain of discourse and its models, and another for the representation of ABM-related concepts.6
+The primary distinction between the approach proposed by e.g. Gotts et al. (2019) and our own lies in the number and combination of ontologies employed.
+In our approach, a separate ontology is used for the domain of discourse and its models, and another for the representation of ABM-related concepts.6